 Apple Silicon Performance Analysis: How M-Series Chips Changed Computing

 Apple’s transition from Intel x86 processors to custom ARM-based Apple Silicon represents one of the most significant architectural shifts in computing history.
-The M-series chips have not only matched but often exceeded the performance of their Intel predecessors while dramatically improving power efficiency.
+The M-series chips have not only matched but often exceeded the performance of their Intel predecessors while dramatically improving power efficiency across the entire Mac lineup.

 The Architecture Revolution